Canada Open Work Permit (OWP)

 As a temporary worker, you must meet the eligibility requirements of the Temporary Visa in order to apply for the Open Work Permit.
 In addition, you must also complete the following requirements:

-- You must prove that you will leave Canada after your work permit expires;
+- Prove that you will leave Canada after your work permit expires;

-- You must prove that you can support yourself financially and your family stay in Canada and that you have enough funds to go back to your home country;
+- Demonstrate that you can support yourself financially and your family stay in Canada and that you have enough funds to go back to your home country;

-- You must prove that you do not impose a threat to the national security of Canada;
+- Prove that you do not impose a threat to the national security of Canada;

 - You must be in good health;